Thank you for reading our post, please rate this article at the end.

 Fish That Survive Out of Water for Longer

-I have given you a general idea of how long a fish can live out of the water and the factors behind it.
+I have given you a general idea of how long a fish can live out of water and the factors that determine it.
 Since each fish species is unique, some are tougher out of the water than others.

-Below, we explore specific types of fish and how long they can survive away from their natural habitat.
+Below, we explore specific types of fish and how long they can survive outside their natural habitats.

 Mangrove Killifish